lupyuen/lupyuen.github.io/src/plic2.md

 We'll walk through the steps with [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/ox2).
 (Real-Time Operating System)

-Though we'll hit a bumpy ride with our work-in-progress __NuttX on Ox64__...
+Though we'll hit a bumpy journey with our work-in-progress __NuttX on Ox64__...

 - __Leaky Writes__ seem to be affecting adjacent PLIC Registers